coderefinery/documentation/_episodes/04-sphinx.md

 We will take the first steps in creating documentation using Sphinx, and learn some RST syntax along the way.

+- Our goal in this episode is to build HTML pages locally on our computers.
+- In the next episode we will learn how to deploy the documentation to a cloud service upon every `git push`.
+- Please write your questions in the collaborative HackMD document so that we can answer them and discuss them together after the group sessions.

 > ## Prerequisites: Check whether we have the software we need
 >